Somerset v Stewart: Influence in Great Britain and colonies

 The Somerset case became a significant part of the common law of slavery in the English-speaking world, and helped launch a new wave of abolitionism.
-Lord Mansfield's ruling contributed to the concept that slavery was contrary "both to natural law and the principles of the English Constitution", a position adopted by abolitionists.
+While Lord Mansfield's ruling contributed to the concept that slavery was contrary "both to natural law and the principles of the English Constitution", a position widely adopted by abolitionists, according to historians "the impairment to the legal status of slavery in the realm of England did not extend to the colonies."

 The case of Knight v Wedderburn in Scotland began in 1774 and was concluded in 1778, with a ruling by the Court of Session that slavery was contrary to Scottish law.
 Some lawyers thought that similar determinations might be made in British colonies, which had clauses in their royal charters requiring their laws not to be contrary to the laws of England; they usually contained qualifications along the lines of "so far as conveniently may be".
 Activists speculated that the principles behind Lord Mansfield's decision might demand a rigorous definition of "conveniently", if a case were taken to its ultimate conclusion.
 Such a judicial ruling never took place as the Thirteen Colonies gained independence by 1783 and established laws related to slavery, with the northern states abolishing it, several gradually.

 The Royal Navy began unilaterally interdicting the Atlantic slave trade in 1807 with the establishment of the West Africa Squadron.
 At its height slavery interdiction would take up a 6th of the Royal Navy's fleet and would interdict the African–Middle East slave trade.

 Slavery in the rest of the British Empire continued until it was ended by the Slavery Abolition Act 1833.
 India was excluded from these provisions, as slavery was considered part of the indigenous culture and was not disrupted.